usc-cloud/goffish/README.md

 Note: You may need to install a git client to download the repository.

-Current source code is located at goffish/goffish-trunk directory
+Current source code is located in the *goffish/goffish-trunk* directory